Can Vaping Prevent House Fires?

 Smoking Material Fires

 The National Fire Protection Agency (NFPA) reported that in there were 90,000 smoking material fires in the US during 2011.
 Smoking material fires are caused overwhelmingly by cigarettes, although cigars and other smoking devices are also included in the count.
 This number was largely unchanged from the prior year.
-These fires resulted in 540 deaths, 1640 injuries and $621 million in direct property damage.
+The sum total of smoking material fires: 540 deaths, 1640 injuries and $621 million in direct property damage.
 In 2014, the number of deaths had edged up to 570 and the average number of deaths per year between 2003 and 2014 was 625.

-Between 2010 and 2014, US fire departments responded to approximately 5630 house fires per year in which upholstered furniture was the source of the ignition and these fires killed an average of 440 people per year.
+Between 2010 and 2014, US fire departments responded to approximately 5630 house fires per year where upholstered furniture was the source of the ignition.
+An average of 440 people were killed per year.
 Fully half of these deaths were attributed to fires started by smoking.
 This trend is one reason the cigarette industry has switched to “fire safe” designs.

 How Safe Are Fire Safe Cigarettes?